Worker Co-ops Have the Potential to Advance Gender Equality

 However, Meyers believes the worker co-op movement in North America is trending in the right direction when it comes to gender equality.

 “There tends to be a lot of people coming out of social justice movements where there is a discussion about gender equality and gender is not just seen as a binary,” she says.
 “We’re thinking about how gender, and our ideas about gender, shape how power is distributed in a way that’s very different from saying ‘Well, women are a thing and they naturally have certain interests, and men are a thing.’
-Now we’re starting to think more about gender as a social construction that varies considerably across class, across race, across various kinds of culture.
+Now we’re starting to think more about gender as a social construct that varies considerably across class, across race, across various kinds of culture.
 So I do see a lot more gender egalitarianism in the current wave of cooperatives.”
+This is about intersectionality — of gender, race, class, disability, age, etc.

 But while the worker co-op model undoubtedly offers a superior alternative for women in the home care sector, it’s reasonable to wonder about its impact in the broader economy.
 Meyers, however, believes that worker co-ops can have an impact that goes beyond their relatively small scale in influencing traditional businesses to give workers a greater say.